avaeroh/babylog/README.md

 ## Quickstart

+### 0) Assumptions/Technical Notes

+I created this on a Raspberry Pi5, running on Docker, sitting behind an nginx reverse proxy that redirects from my domain.
+It works in this setup, it may not in others (many other devices won't be running ARM, for example).

+Unfortunately to connect to Alexa there are two options:

+1) use AWS to host the lambda and use AWS Developer Console to host the skill, or
+2) Use AWS Developer Console only, and pretend you're not using AWS to host your code (except you are).

+I would've liked to have my code running locally with only the skill in AWS (or even host that locally), but it doesn't currently seem possible.
+Uploading the Lambda to the AWS Developer console also proved faffy, so I ended up just using AWS Lambda directly - zipping the file (with the make command) and uploading it.

+I'd like to simplify this project over time - ideally a simple install command which accounts for architecture differences to remove the need for technical knowledge - but this project is very much MVP at the moment.

+I would advise having at least some prior linux/docker/networking experience before attempting to configure this project.

 ### 1) Prerequisites
 - Docker + Docker Compose
 - A `.env` file at the repo root with your secrets: